Iraqi Kurdistan: During and after US-led invasion

 Iraqi Kurds played an important role in the Iraq War.
 Kurdish parties joined forces against the Iraqi government during the war in Spring 2003.
-Kurdish military forces, known as Peshmerga, played an important role in the overthrow of the Iraqi government; however, Kurds have been reluctant to send troops into Baghdad since then, preferring not to be dragged into the sectarian struggle that so dominates much of Iraq.
+Kurdish military forces, known as Peshmerga, played an important role in the overthrow of the Iraqi government; however, Kurds have been reluctant to send troops into Baghdad since then, preferring not to be dragged into the sectarian struggle that dominates much of Iraq.

 A new constitution of Iraq was established in 2005, defining Iraq as a federalist state consisting of Regions and Governorate's.
 The Kurdistan region includes the Governorate Erbil, Sulaymaniyah and Duhok.
 It recognized both the Kurdistan Region and all laws passed by the KRG since 1992.
 There is provision for Governorates to create, join or leave Regions.
 However, as of late 2015, no new Regions have been formed, and the KRG remains the only regional government within Iraq.

 PUK leader Jalal Talabani was elected President of the new Iraqi administration, while KDP leader Masoud Barzani became President of the Kurdistan Regional Government.